Tippecanoe CLI Fundamentals

 System Dependencies & Compilation

 Tippecanoe is written in C++ and compiles natively on Unix-like systems.
-The following packages are required for a successful build:
+The following packages are required:

 git clone https://github.com/felt/tippecanoe.git